-In recent years, Ilya's work has led to creative research with The Royal Swedish Ballet, Berlin Staatsballett, Boston Philharmonic Orchestra, The Cambrians, the MIT Media Lab, Erick Hawkins Dance Company, as well as dance artists including William Forsythe, Brian Brooks, and Wendy Whelan.
-He is an Associate of the Signet Society for the Arts at Harvard, and is a professional member of the Rhetoric Society of America, Association for Moral Education, and the International Association for Dance Medicine and Science, among others.
-He is a recipient of an Erasmus Fellowship, Derek Bok Fellowship in Media, Visualization, and Literacy (Harvard University), Live Arts Boston Grant, and the Byron Fellowship, and has been artist-in-residence at AREA, Jacob's Pillow, the National Parks Service, Harvard ArtLab, The Walnut Hill School, Interlochen Arts Academy, and the Museum of Fine Arts (Boston).
+Ilya is an Associate of the Signet Society for the Arts at Harvard, and a professional member of the Rhetoric Society of America, Association for Moral Education, and the International Association for Dance Medicine and Science, among others.
+He is a recipient of the Erasmus Fellowship, Derek Bok Fellowship in Media, Visualization, and Literacy (Harvard University), and the Byron Fellowship, and has been artist-in-residence at AREA Gallery, Jacob's Pillow, the National Parks Service, Harvard ArtLab, The Walnut Hill School, Interlochen Arts Academy, and the Museum of Fine Arts (Boston).

-Alongside his artistic practice, Vidrin pursued undergraduate studies in Cognitive Neuroscience and Rhetorical Theory at Northeastern University.
-Through the Cooperative Education Program, Ilya joined the Neurology Department at Beth Israel Medical Deaconess Center as a Clinical Research Student.
-For three years, he worked on non-pharmacological therapies for cognitive and neurodegenerative disorders.
-He went on to graduate school at Harvard University, earning a Master’s Degree in Education with a focus on Human Development and Psychology.
-He has worked on experimental research projects investigating cognitive models of creative practice and empathy, including biofeedback technology and Therapeutically Active Digital Medicine, Transcranial Magnetic Stimulation (TMS), and Somatic Enrichment.
-He completed a practice-based PhD funded by the Centre for Dance Research in the United Kingdom under Dr. Sarah Whatley and Dr. Scott Delahunta.
+Alongside his artistic practice, Ilya pursued undergraduate studies in Cognitive Neuroscience and Rhetorical Theory at Northeastern University.
+He completed intensive clinical research training in the Neurology Department at Beth Israel Medical Deaconess Center.
+For three years, he conducted research on non-pharmacological therapies for cognitive and neurodegenerative disorders.
+He went on graduate school at Harvard University, earning a Master’s Degree in Education with a focus on Human Development and Psychology.
+At Harvard, he worked on experimental research projects investigating cognitive models of creative practice and empathy, including biofeedback technology, Therapeutically Active Digital Medicine, Transcranial Magnetic Stimulation (TMS), and Somatic Enrichment.
+Focusing deeper on ethics in creative practice, Ilya completed a practice-based PhD funded by the Centre for Dance Research in the United Kingdom under Sarah Whatley and Scott Delahunta.